Sid-TheAnalyst/Data-Analysis-And-Visualization-Projects/README.md

     - [Analysis of Hotel Booking Data](https://github.com/Sid-TheAnalyst/Analysis-Of-Hotel-Booking-Data): Develop a hotel booking database using SQL and connect it to the Power BI to analyze & visualize the data.
     - [Maven Market Revenue Analysis](https://github.com/Sid-TheAnalyst/Data_Science_Portfolio_Projects/tree/main/Maven_Analytics_Project): Revenue analysis of "Maven Market - a multinational grocery chain" with locations in Canada, Mexico, and the United States.

+  - **Excel Spreadsheets**
+    - [eCommarce Store Sales Analysis](https://github.com/Sid-TheAnalyst/eCommerce_Store_Sales_Analysis): Vrinda store is selling their products online through diffrent channels like Amazon, Flipkart etc. They have a sales data of year 2022 & they want us to analyse this data to understand their customers to grow more sales in 2023.
+    -